PriyamKhare03/Data_Analysis/GoogleSheet/README.md

 ## 🎯 Objectives
 - Analyze overall sales and profit performance
-- Identify top and underperforming regions and segments
+- Identify high and low performing regions and segments
-- Understand the impact of discounts on profitability
+- Evaluate the impact of discounts on profitability
-- Analyze monthly and yearly sales trends
+- Understand monthly and yearly sales trends
-- Build a clean, recruiter-ready dashboard using Google Sheets
+- Build a clean, recruiter-ready dashboard in Google Sheets

 ---

 ## 🧠 Analysis Performed
 The following pivot-based analyses were created:

-1. **Region-wise Sales & Profit Analysis**
+- Region-wise Sales and Profit Analysis
-2. **Category & Sub-Category Profit Analysis**
+- Category and Sub-Category Profit Analysis
-3. **Discount Impact on Sales & Profit**
+- Discount Impact on Sales and Profit
-4. **Monthly Sales Trend (Year-wise)**
+- Monthly Sales Trend (Year-wise)
-5. **Segment-wise Sales & Profit Analysis**
+- Segment-wise Sales and Profit Analysis

-Each analysis is stored in a separate sheet and linked dynamically to the dashboard charts.
+Each analysis is maintained in a separate sheet and dynamically linked to the dashboard charts.

 ---